 Sensitive to the issue of the socio-professional integration of immigrant women, mainly African women in Quebec, Elvire also founded the NGO called Le Regroupement des Amazones d´Afrique et du Monde (RAAM).
 RAAM aims to be a place of sharing, exchange and projects for the growth, development and influence of women of diversity.

 For Elvire B Toffa, the integration of immigrant women takes off through leadership at work and even more, through the creation of entrepreneurial projects.
-Today, Elvire B Toffa is Amazon 2.0 is a speaker with a story and beautiful dance-steps.
+Today, Elvire B Toffa is Amazon 2.0; a speaker with a story and beautiful dance steps.
 An Amazon realizes that it’s our differences that make us strong.
 She is a woman who has realized her worth and intends to make a masterpiece in all spheres of her life.

 On May 31, 2022, Ms. Toffa received the medal Pour un Québec sans racisme (for a racism-free Quebec) awarded by Mr. Benoit Charette, Minister responsible for the fight against racism.